civitai/civitai/src/static-content/moderation.md

 ---
 title: Content Moderation Policy
-description: "Civitai values the privacy of our users and is committed to protecting their personal information.
-We do not disclose any user data to third parties without the explicit consent of the user."
+description: "Civitai's ultimate goal is to foster an environment of openness and inclusivity, empowering our users by giving them control over their viewing experiences.
+We aim to strike a balance between user freedom and the necessary boundaries to maintain a safe and respectful community."
 ---

 As a platform, our ultimate goal is to foster an environment of openness and inclusivity, empowering our users by giving them control over their viewing experiences.
 We aim to strike a balance between user freedom and the necessary boundaries to maintain a safe and respectful community.